TACT Pentecost Party in the Park

 A TACT welcome to two new church leaders in Tavistock

-Over the summer, two new church leaders came to Tavistock to take their place leading the congregations of the Salvation Army and Tavistock United Reformed Church.
+Over the summer of 2017, two new church leaders came to Tavistock to take their place leading the congregations of the Salvation Army and Tavistock United Reformed Church.

 In late July, Major Pamela Smith was installed as leader of the Tavistock corps of the Salvation Army in a service that included words of thanks to Lt-Col Joan Williams who has looked after the corps so well while they've been without an officer.